Women's basketball team ends 2021 on an excellent note

 Gates, despite her own consistently strong performances, praised the efforts of her team, suggesting that they are going against the grain in what is stereotypically a “rebuilding year” in university sports.

 “We have such a unique group this year, especially since it’s such a young team.
-The amount of work ethic and drive our team has is pretty awesome . . . explained Gates.
+The amount of work ethic and drive our team has is pretty awesome . . .
+When so many new [players] are coming in, people usually say it’s a rebuilding year.
+I wouldn’t say that — we’re definitely really good.
+I like being the underdog and we’ll take that to our advantage," explained Gates.

 One of the most notable games of the season was against the Gryphons on Nov.
 13. After losing by a 28 point spread on Nov.
 10, the team was able to refocus and pick themselves up before their next game on Nov.
 13. Gates paved the way, having scored 38 points while shooting 67 per cent from the field and from three.
 She also put up 11 rebounds and five assists in the redemption game, which the Marauders would win by a final score of 74-70.